Stonewalling In Relationships: Signs, Types & How To Fix It!

 This emotional abandonment can make the stonewalled partner feel worthless, rejected, and confused.
 According to Dr. John Gottman, a well-respected psychologist and researcher, “Stonewalling is one of the most significant predictors of relationship breakdown.
 When communication shuts down, the relationship begins to erode.”

-What Drives Someone to Stonewall?
+What Causes Someone to Stonewall?

 Understanding the motivations behind stonewalling is crucial for addressing it effectively in relationships.